SciGA: A Comprehensive Dataset for Designing Graphical Abstracts in Academic Papers: Conclusion

 We introduced SciGA-145k, the first large-scale dataset explicitly designed to support GA design.
-Additionally, we defined two novel tasks, Intra-GA and Inter-GA Recommendation, along with a new recommendation metric, CAR@$k$.
-Benchmark results demonstrated the effectiveness of CAR@$k$ and contrastive learning with caption integration for Intra-GA Recommendation, while highlighting trade-offs between visual similarity, semantic coherence, and recommendation diversity in inter-GA Recommendation.
-In the future, we aim to leverage video-format GAs to better communicate complex temporal processes and multi-dimensional findings that static visuals cannot effectively convey.
+We also defined two tasks, Intra-GA and Inter-GA Recommendation, along with a new recommendation metric, CAR.
+Benchmark results demonstrated the effectiveness of CAR and contrastive learning with caption integration for Intra-GA Recommendation, while the user study highlighted that Visual Coherence best aligns with human judgment in Inter-GA Recommendation.
+In future work, we aim to incorporate video-format GAs to better convey complex temporal processes and multi-dimensional findings beyond the limitations of static visuals.

-\nbf{Limitation} Our Inter-GA Recommendation benchmarks use only visual and semantic cues, without strategies for novelty, serendipity, or researchers' latent preferences or intentions.
-Future enhancements could incorporate measures of novelty and personalization into frameworks, leveraging online metrics like user feedback or engagement tracking.
+\nbf{Limitation} Our Inter-GA Recommendation benchmarks use only visual and semantic cues, without incorporating strategies for novelty, serendipity, or researchers' latent preferences or intent.
+Future enhancements could incorporate measures of personalization into frameworks, leveraging online metrics like user feedback or engagement tracking.

 {